Economy of Finland: Forestry

 Forests play a key role in the country's economy, making it one of the world's leading wood producers and providing raw materials at competitive prices for the crucial wood processing industries.
 As in agriculture, the government has long played a leading role in forestry, regulating tree cutting, sponsoring technical improvements, and establishing long-term plans to ensure that the country's forests continue to supply the wood-processing industries.

 Finland's wet climate and rocky soils are ideal for forests.
 Tree stands do well throughout the country, except in some areas north of the Arctic Circle.
 In 1980 the forested area totaled about 19.8 million hectares, providing 4 hectares of forest per capita—far above the European average of about 0.5 hectares.
 The proportion of forest land varied considerably from region to region.
-In the central lake plateau and in the eastern and northern provinces, forests covered up to 80 percent of the land area, but in areas with better conditions for agriculture, especially in the southwest, forests accounted for only 50 to 60 percent of the territory.
+In the central lake plateau and in the eastern and northern provinces, forests covered up to 80% of the land area, but in areas with better conditions for agriculture, especially in the southwest, forests accounted for only 50 to 60% of the territory.
 The main commercial tree species—pine, spruce, and birch—supplied raw material to the sawmill, pulp, and paper industries.
 The forests also produced sizable aspen and elder crops.

 The heavy winter snows and the network of waterways were used to move logs to the mills.
 Loggers were able to drag cut trees over the winter snow to the roads or water bodies.
 In the southwest, the sledding season lasted about 100 days per year; the season was even longer to the north and the east.
 The country's network of lakes and rivers facilitated log floating, a cheap and rapid means of transport.
 Each spring, crews floated the logs downstream to collection points; tugs towed log bundles down rivers and across lakes to processing centers.
 The waterway system covered much of the country, and by the 1980s Finland had extended roadways and railroads to areas not served by waterways, effectively opening up all of the country's forest reserves to commercial use.

 Forestry and farming were closely linked.
 During the twentieth century, government land redistribution programmes had made forest ownership widespread, allotting forestland to most farms.
-In the 1980s, private farmers controlled 35 percent of the country's forests; other persons held 27 percent; the government, 24 percent; private corporations, 9 percent; and municipalities and other public bodies, 5 percent.
-The forestlands owned by farmers and by other people—some 350,000 plots—were the best, producing 75 to 80 percent of the wood consumed by industry; the state owned much of the poorer land, especially that in the north.
+In the 1980s, private farmers controlled 35% of the country's forests; other persons held 27%; the government, 24%; private corporations, 9%; and municipalities and other public bodies, 5%.
+The forestlands owned by farmers and by other people—some 350,000 plots—were the best, producing 75 to 80% of the wood consumed by industry; the state owned much of the poorer land, especially that in the north.